Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 Every year, over 10 hours per employee are wasted just going through the process to recover a lost password.
 This happens often when someone has to input a password that’s not used on a daily basis.

 Using a password manager can eliminate this drag on productivity because it remembers all user passwords and makes them easily accessible whenever they’re needed.
+Another thing you can do is increase your Productivity on Google Drive with this blog.

 Get Your Free 21-Point Cybersecurity Audit